Projektanker/kicad-db-lib/README.md

 ## Usage

-On Windows, download the `KiCad-Db-Lib-win32-x64` and run the `KiCad-Db-Lib.exe`.
+On Windows, download the `electron-packager/kicad-db-lib-win32-x64` folder and run the `kicad-db-lib.exe`.
 At first startup you have to go to the ![Settings][settings] settings and configure your custom fields and your paths.

 ### Settings